 St. Stephen's Community House was started by the Anglican Diocese in 1962.
 In its early years, St. Stephen's was a Christian-based settlement house providing community services, primarily to youth.
 In 1964, we added English classes for new immigrants, along with counselling, job placement services, and electronics and woodworking workshops for youth.
 We continued to operate in this capacity for ten years.

-On May 24, 1974, St. Stephen's Community House became an independent, non-denominational, incorporated not-for-profit charitable organization, and a United Way Toronto member agency.
+On May 24, 1974, St. Stephen's Community House became an independent, non-denominational, incorporated not-for-profit charitable organization, and a United Way Toronto anchor agency.